rcabarreto/forumApp/README.md

 http://localhost:3000
 ````

+## Development

+For development, you should use some plugin like uglifyjs to minimize the js files.
+On Dev mode, the default database will be SQLite and the file will be created on the data folder.

 ## Deployment

 I created a Dockerfile to containerize this project making it easy to deploy to a production environment.
 In production the system uses a production grade database, in this case is MySQL.
 It also uses a NGINX as proxy server.
 See docker-compose for more details on the infrastructure.